libdriver/em4095/README.md

 - AM modulation of the field for writable transponder.
 - AM demodulation of the antenna signal modulation induced by the transponder communicate with a microprocessor via simple interface.

-LibDriver EM4095 is a full-featured driver of EM4095 launched by LibDriver.It provides the function of RF reading, RF writing and other functions.
+LibDriver EM4095 is a full-featured driver for EM4095, launched by LibDriver.It provides RF reading, RF writing and additional features.
 LibDriver is MISRA compliant.

 ### Table of Contents